bd452/swift-vibrant/README.md

 Generate a color palette from a UIImage.

 Other color palette generators will only give you a list of the dominant colors in an image.
+Vibrant does much more.

-Now I know what you're thinking: "But Bryce, that's what I want!
+Now I know what you're thinking: "But Bryce, colors from an image!
+That's what I want!
 That's why I'm on your repository in the first place!"

 Well I've got news for you: swift-vibrant (or [node-vibrant](https://github.com/Vibrant-Colors/node-vibrant/), if you use JavaScript.
 No affiliation but that's what this project is based off of) will not only give you the dominant colors in an image, oh no. It will *also* give you a fully featured *palette*.
 What's the difference you might ask?